vipulnaik/diet-exercise-health/profile-information/health-profile.md

     increase GFR during the day.
 So overall fluctuation is about 20-30% versus 10-20% for RBF.

-  eGFR, estimated average GFR (see next section) is not the absolute GFR but a body surface area-normalized GFR (with the normalization to 1.73 m^2 surface area).
-The surface area isn't measured but estimated from age.

-* Urine output from kidneys: Most of the filtered blood gets reabsorbed; a tiny fraction produces urine.
+* Urine production by kidneys: Most of the filtered blood gets reabsorbed; a tiny fraction produces urine.
 It's hard to give averages here since this is much more subject to the level of hormones, that can vary both within the day and between individuals, and based on factors like temperature.
+However, this is the stage of the funnel with the most short-run and diurnal fluctuation.

   Some parts of absorption (proximal convoluted tubule, loop of Henle) tend to happen regardless of hormones, whereas late distal